René Descartes: Mind–body dualism

 Moreover, in The Meditations, Descartes discusses a piece of wax and exposes the single most characteristic doctrine of Cartesian dualism: that the universe contained two radically different kinds of substances—the mind or soul defined as thinking, and the body defined as matter and unthinking.
-The Aristotelian philosophy of Descartes' days held that the universe was inherently purposeful or teleological.
+The Aristotelian philosophy of Descartes's day held that the universe was inherently purposeful or teleological.
 Everything that happened, be it the motion of the stars or the growth of a tree, was supposedly explainable by a certain purpose, goal or end that worked its way out within nature.
-Aristotle called this the "final cause," and these final causes were indispensable for explaining the ways nature operated.
-Descartes' theory of dualism supports the distinction between traditional Aristotelian science and the new science of Kepler and Galileo, which denied the role of a divine power and "final causes" in its attempts to explain nature.
-Descartes' dualism provided the philosophical rationale for the latter by expelling the final cause from the physical universe (or res extensa) in favor of the mind (or res cogitans).
+Aristotle called this the "final cause", and these final causes were indispensable for explaining the ways nature operated.
+Descartes's theory of dualism supports the distinction between traditional Aristotelian science and the new science of Kepler and Galileo, which denied the role of a divine power and "final causes" in its attempts to explain nature.
+Descartes's dualism provided the philosophical rationale for the latter by expelling the final cause from the physical universe (or res extensa) in favor of the mind (or res cogitans).
 Therefore, while Cartesian dualism paved the way for modern physics, it also held the door open for religious beliefs about the immortality of the soul.

-Descartes' dualism of mind and matter implied a concept of human beings.
+Descartes's dualism of mind and matter implied a concept of human beings.
 A human was, according to Descartes, a composite entity of mind and body.
 Descartes gave priority to the mind and argued that the mind could exist without the body, but the body could not exist without the mind.
 In The Meditations, Descartes even argues that while the mind is a substance, the body is composed only of "accidents".
 But he did argue that mind and body are closely joined:

 Nature also teaches me, by the sensations of pain, hunger, thirst and so on, that I am not merely present in my body as a pilot in his ship, but that I am very closely joined and, as it were, intermingled with it, so that I and the body form a unit.
 If this were not so, I, who am nothing but a thinking thing, would not feel pain when the body was hurt, but would perceive the damage purely by the intellect, just as a sailor perceives by sight if anything in his ship is broken.

-Descartes' discussion on embodiment raised one of the most perplexing problems of his dualism philosophy: What exactly is the relationship of union between the mind and the body of a person?
-Therefore, Cartesian dualism set the agenda for philosophical discussion of the mind–body problem for many years after Descartes' death.
-Descartes was also a rationalist and believed in the power of innate ideas.
+Descartes's discussion on embodiment raised one of the most perplexing problems of his dualism philosophy: What exactly is the relationship of union between the mind and the body of a person?
+Therefore, Cartesian dualism set the agenda for philosophical discussion of the mind–body problem for many years after Descartes's death.
 Descartes argued the theory of innate knowledge and that all humans were born with knowledge through the higher power of God.
 It was this theory of innate knowledge that was later combated by philosopher John Locke (1632–1704), an empiricist.
-Empiricism holds that all knowledge is acquired through experience.